 The CDC, American Academy of Pediatrics, and American Academy of Family Physicians approve a schedule each year that lists when children should be immunized and what with.
-Dr. Labovitz and her team at Ross Bridge Medical Center Pediatrics follow the recommended schedule as it offers the most effective form of protection for all children.
+Dr. Marak and her team at Ross Bridge Medical Center Pediatrics follow the recommended schedule as it offers the most effective form of protection for all children.

 Immunization is a safe, highly effective way of sparing you and your child the misery of serious illness, so if you aren’t already following the schedule, call Ross Bridge Medical Center Pediatrics today or book an appointment online.